 Lightworks

-Disappear consists of twelve layered encaustic monotypes with backlighting, inspired by an airplane flight over the Louisiana wetlands' lace-like structure of land and water with glinting sunlight.
+Disappear consists of twelve layered encaustic monotypes with backlighting, inspired by an airplane flight I took over the Louisiana wetlands' lace-like structure of land and water with glinting sunlight.
 Louisiana loses a football field of land every hour, caused by sea-level rise, hurricanes, the oil disaster in the Gulf, and canals dug by the oil industry.
 The fragility of the cut paper speaks to the fragility of all of nature and the need to care for it.
 These encaustic images are pierced, cut, and layered.
-The lighting produces shadows, and with backlighting, the clear wax areas are bright and translucent, while the unprinted with encaustic appear darker.
+The lighting produces shadows, and with backlighting, the clear wax areas are bright and translucent, while the unprinted areas without encaustic appear darker.

 Fire and Ice, 2012, 42 x 104 in, Layered encaustic monotypes

-Water At My Door (2014), 96 x 43 in
+Water At My Door (2014), 96 x 43 in.
+Private Collection, US.

 Water At My Door is a large-scale encaustic work on paper inspired by my childhood memories and my concerns about our rapidly changing natural world.
 The piece delves into the deep waters of the psyche.
 Growing up on the Gulf of Mexico meant being attuned to the weather's turbulent incursions in our lives.
 Having survived hurricanes and floods, the unpredictable chaos of nature is always with me.
 The video's light and movement relate to metaphorical passages through the waters of art and life.